English comma rules can be confusing. Even the most confident writers sometimes struggle to remember when and how to use them.

 - I love my pets (parrots, cats, and fish), but I’m not allowed to keep them in my new apartment.

-If the parenthetical expression is a complete sentence that requires a period at the end, then the period goes inside the parentheses.
-Question marks and exclamation points that are part of the parenthetical material should also go inside the closing bracket.
+If the parenthetical expression is a complete sentence that requires a period at the end, then the period should go inside the parentheses.
+Exclamation points and question marks that are part of the parenthetical material should also go inside the closing bracket.